Islington Mill

-Islington Mill is a six-storey Georgian mill building, located at 1 James Street, Ordsall, Salford, England.
-The name 'Islington Mill' is commonly used to refer to the wider collection of 19th and early 20th century buildings at this location, and to the Islington Mill Arts Club, which occupies those buildings.
+Islington Mill is a Grade II listed, six-storey Georgian mill building located at 1 James Street in Ordsall, Salford, England.
+Originally constructed in 1823 for cotton spinning by architect David Bellhouse, the term "Islington Mill" refers to both the original 19th-century building complex and the Islington Mill Arts Club, an independent arts venue and creative community housed within the site.

+Following its initial industrial use and eventual disuse, artist Bill Campbell leased space in the mill in 1996 and subsequently purchased the freehold, converting the complex into an arts hub comprising studios, exhibition spaces, live-work quarters, and performance venues.
+The site hosts the annual Sounds from the Other City music festival and has undergone major capital restoration funded by Arts Council England, the National Lottery Heritage Fund, and the European Regional Development Fund.

 Architecture

 Islington Mill was originally built for cotton spinning in 1823 by the self-taught Leeds-born architect David Bellhouse (1764–1840).
 Bellhouse's firm was also responsible for the construction of Manchester's Portico Library, of which Bellhouse was also a founding member, and the original Manchester Town Hall on King Street, designed by Francis Goodwin and later demolished.

 A year after the original construction of Islington Mill, there was a partial structural collapse of the building.
 During rebuilding, various new structures were added to the original model that had consisted of a single row of cast-iron columns.
 Further extensions were subsequently added over the years, including a second mill (which was also later rebuilt), stables around the courtyard and an external engine house.
 By the early 1900s, the mill was being used for textile doubling rather than spinning.

 Islington Mill was granted a Grade II listing by English Heritage in November 1996, with the listed building ID number 471566.